dvalenciar/ReinforceUI-Studio/README.md

 That's it!
 You're now ready to use ReinforceUI Studio in your virtual Python environment.

-### Installation -> Run with Docker (todo this)
+### Run with Docker

 Docker is a popular containerization tool that simplifies the deployment of applications across different platforms.
-This method is perfect for users who want a hassle-free, isolated setup without worrying about managing dependencies or system configurations.
-Make sure Docker is installed on your system before proceeding.
-You can find Docker installation instructions [Docker Installation](https://docs.docker.com/get-docker/).
+This method is perfect for users who want a hassle-free, isolated setup without worrying about managing dependencies.
+Make sure Docker is installed on your system.
+Docker installation instructions [Docker Installation](https://docs.docker.com/get-docker/).

-To make it even easier, we have already provided a pre-built image on Docker Hub.
+To make it even easier, we have already provided a pre-built image, ready to run in a Docker container.

 1. Pull the ReinforceUI Studio Docker image:
 ```